search icon

 Although differentiated shareholder rights can help small business owners control the company, it can leave minority shareholders without decision-making power.
 An over-concentration of power in the hands of a majority shareholder creates a risk of the majority shareholder taking advantage of their power.
 Thus, one of the voting rights disadvantages is a loss of control for minority shareholders.

-No matter what you call it, voting rights are an important feature of corporate governance.
-You’re most likely to encounter voting rights when dealing with investors and publicly-traded corporations.
+No matter what it’s called, voting rights are an important feature of corporate governance.
+Voting rights are a common occurrence when dealing with investors and publicly traded corporations.

 Most state laws give shareholders the right to vote at annual and special meetings.
 However, many large companies have hundreds of shareholders, especially those traded on the New York Stock Exchange (“NYSE”).
 To vote without being present, most shareholders vote “by proxy.”
 When voting by proxy, the shareholders authorize someone at the meeting (typically a company manager) to submit their vote.